Decision Trees in Machine Learning

 Real-World Analogy: Classifying a Fruit

-Imagine you want to build a model to identify a fruit.
-The tree would learn a set of rules:
+Imagine building a model to identify a fruit.
+The tree would learn a set of rules structured by nodes:

 - Root Node: "Is the color Red?"